Getting to know our accredited online GED curriculum

 And it would be nice to know what your online schooling options are, should the day come that you’d like to swap your collared shirt for a wet suit.

 If you’ve been considering taking the online GED, a whole lineup of questions may be running through your mind about this type of certification.
 What’s the difference between the GED and a school leaving certificate such as the NSC?
 Do employers and colleges care which one you have?
-Are there limits to what you can do with a GED versus an NSC or British International certificate?
+Are there limits to what you can do with a GED versus an NSC or Cambridge International certificate?

 The GED, short for (General Educational Development) test is a group of four subject tests that, when passed, certify that one has achieved the US high school educational standards.